Laundry Day (film)

-Laundry Day is an American independent dark comedy crime film directed and written by Randy mack.
+Laundry Day is an American independent dark comedy crime film directed and written by Randy Mack.
 The film is set in New Orleans and stars Kerry Cahill, Billy Slaughter, Dave Davis, and Samantha Ann.
 It is the directorial debut of Mack.
 The original score was composed and performed by Peter Orr of New Orleans band Sneaky Pete & The Fens.
 It is currently represented by Circus Road Films.

 Plot

-Based on a real events.
+Based on real events.
 A brawl erupts in a 24-hour bar-laundromat-nightclub between four New Orleans hustlers: a self-destructive musician, a corrupt bartender, a homeless street performer, and the city's least competent drug dealer.
 Each person's day leading up to the fight is revisited in turn, revealing a seedy and tragicomic web of unintended consequences, unforeseen repercussions, and service industry calamity.